Middlebury Shield

 3. Report

-A Report is any information received by Middlebury College that a complainant has allegedly been subjected to conduct which could constitute Title IX Sexual Harassment.
+A Report is any information received by Middlebury College that a Reporting Individual has allegedly been subjected to conduct which could constitute Title IX Sexual Harassment.
 A Report is not a Formal Complaint and does not trigger a formal investigation or adjudication.
 Instead, reports serve as a basis for statistical reporting under the Jeanne Clery Act, and allow Middlebury to provide Supportive Measures to those who have experienced Title IX Sexual Harassment.
-Any Complainant who reports Title IX Sexual Harassment will receive information about the Formal Complaint and Investigation Process.
+Any Reporting Individual who reports Title IX Sexual Harassment will receive information about the Formal Complaint and Investigation Process.

 4. Formal Complaint

-Formal complaint means a document filed by a complainant or signed by the Civil Rights and Title IX Coordinator alleging Title IX Sexual Harassment against a respondent and requesting that the recipient investigate the allegation of Title IX Sexual Harassment.
-At the time of filing a formal complaint, a complainant must be participating in or attempting to participate in the education program or activity of the recipient with which the formal complaint is filed.
+Formal complaint means a document filed by a Reporting Individual or signed by the Civil Rights and Title IX Coordinator alleging Title IX Sexual Harassment against a Respondent and requesting that the recipient investigate the allegation of Title IX Sexual Harassment.
+At the time of filing a formal complaint, a Reporting Individual must be participating in or attempting to participate in the education program or activity of the recipient with which the formal complaint is filed.
 A formal complaint may be filed with the Title IX Coordinator in person, by mail, or by electronic mail, by using the contact information required to be listed for the Title IX Coordinator under § 106.8(a), and by any additional method designated by the recipient.

 5. Human Relations Officer